 - (a) Casual employment means a person engaged and paid by the hour. - (b) A casual employee will be paid an hourly rate ("base hourly rate") calculated by dividing the weekly rate appropriate to their level and step, by the number of hours worked by an equivalent full-time employee in the same category of staff as prescribed in Schedule 5 of this Agreement.
-The base hourly rate for each casual step is set out in Schedule 3 of this Agreement. - (c) Subject to subclauses 20.1(d) and 20.1(e) (relating to overtime and shift work), a casual employee will be paid, in addition to the hourly rate a casual loading of 25%. - (d) A casual employee who works in excess of ten (10) hours on any day is entitled to payment calculated at: - (i) the base hourly rate; plus - (ii) the applicable overtime penalty rate on the base hourly rate; plus - (iii) the casual loading applicable to the base hourly rate. - (e) A casual employee who is engaged to perform shift work is entitled to payment for each rostered shift calculated at: - (i) the base hourly rate; plus - (ii) the applicable shift loading; plus - (iii) the casual loading applicable to the base hourly rate. - (f) The University will make employer superannuation contributions for casual employees to UniSuper in accordance with clause 13.0 of this Agreement. - (g) The employment of a casual employee may be terminated by the giving of one (1) hour's notice by either the employee or the University. - (h) A person who is offered casual employment will be advised of the duties required, the number of hours required, the rate of pay for each class of duty required, and a statement that any additional duties required during the term will be paid for. - (i) Subject to this Agreement and to the NSW Long Service Leave Act 1955, periods of casual employment with the University do not count as service for the purpose of determining an employee's entitlement to any benefit provided for under this Agreement which requires a minimum period of qualifying service or which is determined on the basis of length of service.
+The base hourly rate for each casual step is set out in Schedule 3 of this Agreement. - (c) Subject to subclauses 20.1(d) and 20.1(e) (relating to overtime and shift work), a casual employee will be paid, in addition to the hourly rate a casual loading of 25%. - (d) A casual employee who works in excess of ten (10) hours on any day is entitled to payment calculated at: - (i) the base hourly rate; plus - (ii) the applicable overtime penalty rate on the base hourly rate; plus - (iii) the casual loading applicable to the base hourly rate. - (e) A casual employee who is engaged to perform shift work is entitled to payment for each rostered shift calculated at: - (i) the base hourly rate; plus - (ii) the applicable shift loading; plus - (iii) the casual loading applicable to the base hourly rate. - (f) The University will make employer superannuation contributions for casual employees to UniSuper in accordance with clause 13.0 of this Agreement. - (g) The following minimum engagement periods will apply in respect of any casual engagement: - (i) where a casual employee is offered an engagement on any day, without a period of engagement being specified, and such offer is accepted, UNSW will not terminate that engagement before the expiry of three (3) hours; or - (ii) where a casual employee is offered an engagement for an agreed period on any day and such offer is accepted, UNSW will not terminate that engagement before the expiry of that agreed period or three (3) hours, whichever is the lesser. - (h) A person who is offered casual employment will be advised of the duties required, the number of hours required, the rate of pay for each class of duty required, and a statement that any additional duties required during the term will be paid for. - (i) Subject to this Agreement and to the NSW Long Service Leave Act 1955, periods of casual employment with the University do not count as service for the purpose of determining an employee's entitlement to any benefit provided for under this Agreement which requires a minimum period of qualifying service or which is determined on the basis of length of service.